-By Rebecca Sands, Community & Project Manager at Autonomy
+By Rebecca Sands, Content & Project Manager at Autonomy

 In a recent consultation held by the International Transport Forum, Autonomy had the chance to gather with a number of experts to engage in a dialogue about some of the most prominent gender issues in transport.
 With the goal of brainstorming ways innovation could provide better access and opportunities for women in mobility – both as users and as professionals – here are the discussion’s 4 key takeaways.